How-To Guides | Ozonator Installation - Spa Ozone

 Safety Precautions & Recommendations:

 • Turn off hot tub power at source breaker before installing or servicing ozonators.
-Disconnect the spa's power cable as an additional secondary precaution.
+Disconnect the spa's power cable (120V), or flip the GFCI disconnect breaker (240V) as an additional secondary precaution.

 • All applicable electrical codes must be followed during and after installation.
 All connections to be made by a qualified electrician.
 Electrical installations carry the risk of electric shock.